 The Group has further progressed its debt restructuring efforts both at the holding and subsidiary levels.
 Additionally, ERC continues to negotiate with its lenders for a full debt restructuring.
-Qalaa's consolidated debt stood at EGP to EGP 55.59 billion as of 31 December 2021, with the increase partially driven by exchange
+Qalaa's consolidated debt stood at EGP The Group's selling, general, and administrative 71.55 billion as of 31 December 2022 compared to EGP 55.59 billion as of 31 December 2021, with the increase partially driven by exchange